 A polymer is basically synthesized by joining small molecules or substances into a single giant molecule by a chemical process.
-The small molecules which are used in synthesizing a polymer is called as monomer.
-Natural Polymers are those substances which are obtained naturally.
+The small molecules which are used in synthesizing a polymer are called monomers.
+Natural polymers are those substances which are obtained naturally.
 These polymers are formed either by the process of addition polymerization or condensation polymerization.

 Examples of Natural Polymers

-There are about many examples of natural polymers which occur in nature.
-A brief description on some of them are listed below-
+There are many examples of natural polymers which occur in nature.
+A brief description of some of them is listed below-

-- Proteins and Polypeptides- Proteins are the basic type of natural polymers which constitutes in almost all the living organisms.
+- Proteins and Polypeptides- Proteins are the basic type of natural polymers which constitute almost all living organisms.
 Proteins are said to be most versatile in nature.
-They can also be as catalysts.
-Some proteins are called as enzymes.
-These enzymes are responsible for various chemical reactions occurring in our body and it happens about a million times faster even without these enzymes.
-One type of protein in our blood called as haemoglobin carries the oxygen from lungs to the cells of a human body.
+They can also be used as catalysts.
+Some proteins are called enzymes.
+These enzymes are responsible for various chemical reactions occurring in our body.
+One type of protein in our blood called haemoglobin carries the oxygen from the lungs to the cells of the human body.

 - Collagen– Collagen is one of the natural polymers and is a protein.
 It makes up the connective tissue present in the skin of human beings.
-This Collagen-polymer is also a fiber that creates an elastic layer below the skin and thus helps in keeping it supple and smooth.
+This collagen-polymer is also a fibre that creates an elastic layer below the skin and thus helps in keeping it supple and smooth.

 - Latex- Latex is known to be a kind of rubber, and rubber is a natural polymer.
-This latex occurs in both the forms either synthetic or natural.
-The natural form of latex is mainly collected from the rubber trees and it is also found in variety of plants which includes the milkweed.
+This latex occurs in both forms either synthetic or natural.
+The natural form of latex is mainly collected from the rubber trees and it is also found in a variety of plants including milkweed.
 It can also be prepared artificially by the process of building up long chains of molecules of styrene.

 - Starch– Starch is the derivative of condensation polymerization and consists of glucose monomers, which further split into water molecules when combined chemically.
-Starch is also a member of basic food groups called the carbohydrates and it is found in the grains, cereal and potatoes.
-Starch is a polymer of monosaccharide glucose.
-The molecules of starch consist of 2 kinds of glucose polymers namely amylopectin and amylose which are the main component of starch in most of the plants.
+Starch is also a member of basic food groups called carbohydrates and it is found in grains, cereal and potatoes.
+Starch is a polymer of the monosaccharide glucose.
+The molecules of starch consist of 2 kinds of glucose polymers namely amylopectin and amylose which are the main components of starch in most plants.